Table of Contents

 Benign tumors/nodules are usually seen as calcified lesions while malignant lesions are non-calcified, invasive and metastatic (multiple).

 Accumulation of fluid in the pleural space is called pleural effusion.
 Pleural effusion is seen in the lower zone, above the shadow of the diaphragm.
-Mild effusion leads to the loss of costodiaphragmatic angle, severe effusion leads to loss of costophrenic angle.
+Mild effusion leads to the loss of a costodiaphragmatic angle, severe effusion leads to loss of a costophrenic angle.

 CT Scan of the Chest in various Pulmonary Pathologies

-Usually, HRCT (high resolution CT) chest is preferred over plain CT scan of the chest.
+Usually, HRCT (high-resolution CT) chest is preferred over plain CT scan of the chest.
 Numerous patterns are seen on the HRCT in various diseases.
 While studying a CT image:

 - Identify the pattern.
 It can be…

 - What is the location of the abnormality in the lungs in the secondary lobules?